 Students in grades K-8 attend weekly all-school Mass on Thursdays.
 Older students sit with younger students acting as role models and guides.
 Each class takes a turn to plan Mass, read, participate in offertory, and sings in the choir.
 Our school handchime choir also performs regularly at all-school Mass each week.

 God is Good All the Time . . .
 All the Time God is Good!
-Twice per month our student body gathers for an all school assembly that we call convocation.
+Our student body gathers weekly for an all school assembly that we call convocation.
+At times, convocation is virtual and students watch a video in their homeroom classrooms.
 We say the Honor Pledge together, pray together, and celebrate our successes.
-At some point during the school year, each class presents a song, skit, or prayer based upon our school theme (Beatitudes for 2018-2019) to the whole school.
+At some point during the school year, each class presents a song, skit, or prayer based upon our school theme to the whole school.